What Happens If My Car Gets Hit By Somebody Who Doesn’t Have Insurance?

 Damages

 If your vehicle was damaged in a car accident with an uninsured or unidentified driver, Section C of your policy will cover the costs of repairing your car.
 You might be required to pay a deductible when filing a claim.
 The amount you pay will depend on your insurance.
+It’s advisable that you review your Section C coverage details to understand the extent of coverage and any applicable deductibles.

 Hit and Runs

 Accidents with unidentified drivers involve someone striking you or your car and fleeing the scene (a hit and run).
 Similar to accidents involving uninsured vehicles, Section D of your car insurance policy steps in to act as the unidentified driver who is at fault to cover your injuries or losses.
+In hit-and-run scenarios, prompt reporting and thorough documentation can significantly aid in the claims process, even if the other driver is unidentified.

 How to File a Claim if the Other Person Doesn’t Have Insurance

-The steps to file a claim for an accident involving an uninsured or unidentified driver are the same process you would go through with a regular claim, with a few exceptions.
-You have 30 days to file a Section D claim with your insurance provider.
 Your insurance company will also require you to file a police report within 24 hours of the accident.
 To prevent delays in getting coverage, it’s recommended to contact your insurer as soon as the accident occurs.
 Generally, insurance companies will ask for quick notice so they can start an investigation and try to find the unidentified driver.
 If they find the driver, and the driver is insured, the at-fault driver’s insurance company will have to compensate you for injuries or losses.

 In some cases, the person injured in a collision caused by an uninsured driver may not have access to their own insurance coverage.
 There is an option for the injured victim to file a claim with the Facility Association of Nova Scotia.
 The Facility Association is required under the provincial Insurance Act to step into the shoes of the at-fault driver to provide coverage from the Uninsured Automobile Funds in Nova Scotia.
 Coverage provided by The Facility Association is available to those who are not able to obtain satisfaction for damages under an auto insurance policy; those who do not have other insurance; and those who do have other insurance, but it is inadequate.
 In other words, The Facility Association is the insurer of last resort to provide coverage when no other option is available.